Molecular Properties Prediction

 Part 1: Classical ML Baseline with Molecular Fingerprints

-- Use RDKit to compute ECFP4 (Extended Connectivity Fingerprints) for all molecules: these are features that characterize the local environment of each atom in the molecule.
-ECFP4 is a widely used fingerprint for molecular similarity and property prediction.
-You are free to also explore other types of fingerprints/features (e.g., MACCS keys, Morgan fingerprints) if you wish.
-For this, do not hesitate to read the literature and/or brainstorm with a LLM-assistant.
+- Use RDKit to compute Morgan fingerprints for all molecules.
+Morgan fingerprints (also known as Extended Connectivity Fingerprints, or ECFP) encode the local chemical environment of each atom up to a given radius.
+ECFP4 refers specifically to Morgan fingerprints with radius 2, and is one of the most widely used representations for molecular similarity and property prediction.
+You are free to experiment with different radii and bit vector lengths, or to explore other fingerprint types (e.g., MACCS keys, RDKit topological fingerprints).
+For this, do not hesitate to read the literature and/or brainstorm with an LLM-assistant.

 - Train Random Forest or Gradient Boosting classifiers (e.g., XGBoost) using these fingerprints.